 You’re probably wondering if it’s even necessary to print your photos when they’re all stored so nicely on your computer.
 Why bother?
-If you want to look at them all you have to do is open them up on your computer, tablet, or phone.
-While that is all good, it certainly has its benefits, I’m going to give you 5 reasons why you should also print them (at least some of them).
+If you want to look at them, all you have to do is open them up on your computer, tablet, or phone.
+While that is true and it certainly has its benefits, I’m going to give you 5 reasons why you should also print them (at least some of them).

 (1) Computers and phones aren’t meant to last forever.

 Hard drives fail.
 Phones fail.
 Flash drives fail.
 It’s not a matter of if, it’s a matter of when.
 All of your memories-the birth of your baby, your baby’s first steps, birthdays, graduations, weddings, vacations…gone.
 Don’t trust electronics and technology to hold all of your precious memories.

 (2) Prints are tangible.

 Being able to touch and feel prints emotionally connects you to that image.
 Walking past them in your home brings on feelings of happiness as you recall those special moments with your family and friends.